"""

 ----------

-shape (n_samples, n_samples), or or feature vectors of shape (n_samples, d_input).
+matrix of shape (n_samples, n_samples), or a matrix of feature vectors of shape (n_samples, d_input).

 n_neighbors : int, optional

-Number of neighbors considered when calculating the hitrate, by default 10
+Number of neighbors considered when calculating the hitrate for each map, by default 10.

 Returns